No Bake Energy Balls

 - 1/4 cup shredded coconut, unsweetened recommended

-- Mix with a large wooden spoon until it forms a firm dough.
+- Add all the ingredients to a large bowl.
+Then mix with a large wooden spoon until it forms a firm dough.

 - Scoop a heaping tablespoon of dough and roll between the palms of your hands to make a 1 1/2 inch (3-4 cm) ball.